nodaguti/word-quiz-generator-webapp/ReadMe.md

   A relative path to the material from resources.json.

 The app can use a preprocessed and lemmatized text to improve the quality of searching a word/phrase.
-For details please see [Preprocessing and Lemmatizing at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#preprocessing-and-lemmatizing).
+For more details please see [Preprocessing and Lemmatizing at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#preprocessing-and-lemmatizing).

-### Presets

-The presets are predefined Advanced section settings.

 ## Contributing